 Other than glycemic control and weight loss, they may produce benefits such as lowering the risk of heart disease, heart attack, stroke, and kidney disease.
 Semaglutide was noted in one study published in the New England Journal of Medicine to have improved physical activity.
 Some of these benefits could be due to the rapid rate of weight loss provided by the drug.

-These drugs were approved by the FDA for the treatment of type 2 diabetes in 2014 for semaglutide and 2017 for liraglutide, both produced by Novo Nordisk.
+These drugs were approved for the treatment of type 2 diabetes in 2014 for semaglutide and 2017 for liraglutide, both produced by Novo Nordisk.
 The latter of which was used for pediatric patients who were 10 years old or older diagnosed with type 2 diabetes.
 Its effect on the blood sugar level of the body helps it become an available treatment for type 2 diabetes care and could potentially curb it through its additional weight management benefits.

-The first of these two drugs that were approved by the FDA for weight management was liraglutide, in 2020, for patients aged 12 and above who are diagnosed with obesity, whose BMI is 30 kg/m2 or higher in adults, or those who weigh over 60 kg.
+The first of these two drugs that were approved for weight management was liraglutide, in 2020, for patients aged 12 and above who are diagnosed with obesity, whose BMI is 30 kg/m2 or higher in adults, or those who weigh over 60 kg.
 The product, Saxenda, made by Novo Nordisk is meant to be an adjunct for intense physical exercise and a low-calorie diet.

 These drugs can’t be taken together as they are both GLP-1 receptor agonists.
 They also can’t be taken with other products that are designed for weight loss like herbal products that are advertised as such, prescription drugs meant to induce weight loss, and over-the-counter drugs.
 They may not be prescribed with those with a history of pancreatitis or gallstones.
 Other treatments that regulate blood sugar level like insulin should not be combined with these drugs.